iotaledger/ict/docs/EC.md

 We care indirectly if an actor who is relevant to us heavily relies on another actor.
 For example, we might not plan to interact with the bank of our supermarket ourselves.
 However, that bank is certainly relevant to our supermarket and as such it is relevant to us as well, even though in a smaller degree.

+### Neighbor Clusters

+> Each cluster processes its own transactions and transactions of the neighbor clusters, all the other transactions are ignored because they simply don’t reach the cluster.

+(to be continued ...)

 # Economics of EC

 ## Inter-Cluster Token Exchange